 If you had a digital nomad job where you earned 3x, 4x, or even 5x the wage needed to live a basic, comfortable life—what would you do?

 Spend more time on the activities you love?
 Upgrade to a luxurious life?
 Save up to travel around the world?

 Chiang Mai, Thailand

 Chiang Mai is the #1 most popular destination for those looking to build their dream nomad life.
 Because of this, it’s easy to find support from other Westerners who share your life goals.
 That said, while Chiang Mai might be slightly cheaper, we found a super cheap luxurious apartment when living in Bangkok.

 - Full-time hourly wage needed: $4.25/hour

-While not the cheapest country on the list, China is known for its lucrative English-teaching opportunities.
-To teach English in China, a college degree and TEFL certification is generally all that’s required.
+While not the cheapest country on the list, China is known for being one of the most lucrative places to teach English.
+To teach in China, a college degree and TEFL certification ($50 tuition discount for my readers*) is generally all that’s required.
 This is one of the easiest and most popular ways to transition into international living.

 (Note: Costs would be significantly lower in smaller cities)

 To reach that $1,500, here are 15 easy ways to make 50 dollars a day online.

 South America and Asia aren’t the only cheap places to live.
 If you think Europe might be more your style, then Greece is a no-brainer.
 It offers the best value in Europe by far.
 You don’t need to make $10k a month to live in luxury here.